CoNarrative/glujs-guide-built/specifications-in-full.md

       Meaning -> vm.confirm.respondWith('yes')
 ```

-Note that we should never set a formula or invoke anything directly that isn't bound to a control - the point of gluJS story-based testing is that you emulate what the *user does* or what the *app does in response or on a timer*, so that the tests are as non-brittle, full-coverage, and as easy-to-follow as possible.
+Note that we should never set a formula or invoke anything directly that isn't bound to a control - the point of GluJS story-based testing is that you emulate what the *user does* or what the *app does in response or on a timer*, so that the tests are as non-brittle, full-coverage, and as easy-to-follow as possible.
 Let the application handle its own internals.

 #####Including the view in testing (sidebar)

 We have also experimented with "view-inclusive" testing, but that makes things more difficult.

 We know that we don't want to render the DOM during normal cycles(too slow and difficult to control), but that still leaves us two options.
-First, we could just let gluJS bind the ExtJS object tree but not render it.
+First, we could just let GluJS bind the ExtJS object tree but not render it.
 That's simple (coffeescript):

 ```coffeescript
     var vm = glu.model ('helloworld.main')